zero-to-mastery/GameSenshi/README.md

 ## Getting Started

-A step by step series of examples that tell you how to get a development env running.
+A step by step series of examples that tell you how to get the development env running.

 After git clone